protocolbuffers/protocolbuffers.github.io/content/programming-guides/encoding.md

 +++
 title = "Encoding"
 weight = 60
-description = "This topic explains how Protocol Buffers encodes data to files or to the wire." type = "docs"
+description = "Explains how Protocol Buffers encodes data to files or to the wire." type = "docs"
 +++